E4 Cycle Route Phase 3: Bridge across Summer Lane

 The Summer Lane Cycle Bridge project has been classed as a critical infrastructure project due to it requiring the closure of Summer Lane, and the access issues it causes to users of Willowbrook and St James School.
 As such, the contractor is still working while adhering to the guidelines for distancing.

-Due to issues with the supply chain and having to respect the distancing guidelines, the project is likely to take longer than originally programmed, however, the extent of the delay is not yet known.
+Due to issues with the supply chain, having to respect the distancing guidelines and delays with utilities being diverted (also unchartered service ‘not Covid-19 related’), the project is likely to take longer than originally programmed, and is now planned to finish in late November.

 What are we doing?

 Devon County Council is improving the existing E4 Cycle Route to improve the infrastructure for cyclists and pedestrians in Exeter to promote the use of sustainable transport.

 The existing cycle route over Summer Lane is not direct and it has steep gradients and tight corners.
 To overcome these issues, a new pedestrian and cycle bridge is proposed over Summer Lane, north of the existing railway bridge.

 Phase 3 of the scheme covers the construction of a bridge over Summer Lane to remove the existing convoluted section of the E4 route between Exhibition Fields and Bettysmead Playing Fields.

 The majority of the work will be undertaken during the day between 7:00 am and 6:00 pm.
 The only nightwork currently planned is to lift the bridge into place.

 If for any reason work is undertaken at night, all noisy work will be completed by 11:00 pm.